BenAcord/AutoRpt/README.md

 # AutoRpt
 ## What It Is
-Streamline the exam report writing experience.
+Streamline report writing experience.

 1. (**startup**) Prior to starting an exam, creates a base exam directory structure and populates it with a markdown report template.
 Run this well in advance of the exam start time.

+2. (**ports**)

+3. (**vuln**) A submenu for logging confirmed vulnerabilities

+4. (**sitrep**) Track your status and activity throughout the engagement.
+You can quickly add a status or review the log to see the history of activities.
+Yes, I realize this isn't a real sitrep report.

-2. (**finalize**) During the exam autorpt generates a final report PDF and 7z archive from your markdown files.
+5. (**finalize**) During the exam autorpt generates a final report PDF and 7z archive from your markdown files.

 **TBD: Insert video or GIF here**